croqaz/awesome-decentralized/README.md

 ### Applications

 * [AKASHA](http://akasha.world): A Next-Generation Social Media Network.
 Powered by the Ethereum world computer.
 Embedded into the Inter-Planetary File System.
+* [airpaste](https://github.com/mafintosh/airpaste): A 1-1 network pipe that auto discovers other peers using mdns.
+Can send text, or files.
+* [CacheP2P](https://github.com/guerrerocarlos/CacheP2P): highly distributed cache platform based on WebTorrent and runs only in the browser.
 * [Bitmessage](https://bitmessage.org): P2P communications protocol used to send encrypted messages to another person or to many subscribers.
 * [Dat desktop app](https://github.com/datproject/dat-desktop): Decentralized data tool for distributing data small and large.
 * [Dropub](https://dropub.com): Share files for free on the internet.
 It's like Dropbox meets BitTorrent.
 * [Open Bazaar](https://openbazaar.org): Decentralized network for P2P commerce online - using Bitcoin - that has no fees and no restrictions.
 * [Ferment](https://github.com/mmckegg/ferment): P2P audio publishing and streaming application.
 Like SoundCloud but decentralized.
 * [I2P](https://geti2p.net): Anonymous network, exposing a simple layer that applications can use to anonymously and securely send messages to each other.
+* [instant.io](https://github.com/feross/instant.io): Streaming file transfer over WebTorrent (torrents on the web).
 * [IPFS bin](https://github.com/VictorBjelkholm/ipfsbin): Pastebin application for sharing code and text documents to other people.
 * [IPFS Station](https://github.com/ipfs/station): A native application to run your own IPFS Node.
 Built with Electron and React.
 * [nuTorrent](https://github.com/LeeChSien/nuTorrent): A Pure Javascript BitTorrent Client.
 Built with Electron and React.